 With the integration of technology throughout the healthcare industry, Medical Services Professionals (MSPs) must move into a digital-forward age.
 Technology now redefines how we access information, the speed at which MSPs function, and how they conduct day-to-day activities.
 From our research, it is clear that new core competencies are required in order for Tomorrow's MSP to succeed in this continuously changing landscape.
-These core competencies build on, but do not replace, those outlined in the first State of the Medical Services Profession report published by NAMSS in 2016.
+These core competencies build on, but do not replace, those outlined in the first State of the Medical Services Profession Report.

-Changes to the healthcare environment, inclusive of hospital closings, system consolidations, centralization of functions, technology, and artificial intelligence, are affecting the nature of the work that MSPs do and how they perform their fundamental tasks.
+Changes to the healthcare environment, inclusive of disaster preparedness, hospital closings, system consolidations, centralization of functions, technology, and artificial intelligence, are affecting the nature of the work that MSPs do and how they perform their fundamental tasks.
 In order to remain relevant, there is a pressing need for professional evolution.
+In addition to the increased workload, changes to their work to adapt to new responsibilities, medical services departments also were impacted by a new way of doing their job - remotely.
+The MSP of tomorrow quickly became the MSP of today, adapting to digitization, technology shifts, and more.

-More than ever, Tomorrow's MSP must be ready to innovate and adapt to new responsibilities, motivated to expand their knowledge, willing to adapt in an age of technological advancement, and focused on the future of the profession.
+More than ever, MSPs were an integral part of the HCO leadership team.
+Tomorrow's MSP must be ready to innovate and adapt to new responsibilities, motivated to expand their knowledge, willing to adapt in an age of technological advancement, and focused on the future of the profession.